lorinc/ai-pilot-assessment-engine/README.md

 # AI Pilot Assessment Engine

-A **Decision-to-Act system** that bridges the gap from "we think we have a problem" to "we authorize action" through structured problem formation, option evaluation, and evidence-based decision rules.

-**No effort is ever lost.** Every piece of context, evidence, and decision pattern is preserved and reused—making each decision faster and better informed than the last.
+An **exploratory assessment system** that helps organizations understand their AI readiness through conversational factor assessment and project evaluation.

+**No effort is ever lost.** Every conversation builds cumulative evidence about your organization's factors, making project evaluations more confident over time.

 ## Vision

-This system guides leaders through a **linear discovery process** that stops at a clear **Go/No-Go/Time-boxed Try** decision while capturing projections (plans, metrics, risks) without executing them.
-It transforms vague signals into defensible, auditable decisions.

-The system operates on a **"do once, benefit forever"** principle: organizational context is captured once and applied to all future decisions.
-Conversations can be paused and resumed via email links.
-Everything can be exported as detailed AI prompts—no lock-in, full portability.

-### Core Process

-**Signal → Problem → Options → Evidence → Decision**

-1. **Problem Formation** - Convert signals and interpretations into falsifiable problem statements with clear stakes and scope
-2. **Objective Setting** - Define time-bound business outcomes with measurable targets
-3. **Option Generation** - Force consideration of ≥3 options (including "Do Nothing" and "Delay")
-4. **Evidence Collection** - Gather internal data and external sources with quality ratings
-5. **Impact Projection** - Model how each option moves objectives, including risks and reversibility
-6. **Decision Rule Definition** - Set metric thresholds that trigger action (e.g., "Proceed if pilot ≤€25k and cycle time reduction ≥15% at p90")
-7. **Decision Record** - Document the Go/No-Go/Try decision with rationale and owner

-### Decision Readiness Checklist

-Before any decision, the system ensures:
-- Problem statement is **falsifiable** and **valuable**
-- At least **3 options** considered (including "Do Nothing")
-- Evidence quality rated; key assumptions listed with confidence
-- Objectives mapped to **measurable metrics** with targets
-- Constraints acknowledged; **reversibility** scored
-- **Decision rule** formulated with clear thresholds
-- **Decision owner** named; **Decision Record** drafted

-### Observability Monitor

-The system includes an **observability monitor** that tracks:
-- Decision quality metrics (completeness, evidence strength, assumption confidence)
-- Process adherence (checklist completion, option diversity)
-- Projection accuracy (when decisions proceed to action)
-- Assumption validation status
-- Decision velocity and bottlenecks

-This monitor surfaces patterns across decisions, enabling continuous improvement of the decision-making process itself.

-### Persistence & Portability
+This system enables **free exploration** of organizational readiness without rigid processes.
+Users can:
+- Start anywhere (project idea, factor discussion, "what's possible?")
+- Jump freely between topics
+- Evaluate projects at any confidence level
+- Never be blocked by "you need X first"

+The system shows **confidence scores** and **what would improve them**, letting users decide when "good enough" is reached.

+### Core Principle

+**Factor-centric assessment** - Everything links to factors (data_quality, ai_capability, cultural_fit, etc.).
+The system:
+1. Accumulates evidence from conversations
+2. Infers factor values cumulatively (not from single mentions)
+3. Tracks confirmed vs unconfirmed inferences
+4. Evaluates project feasibility based on assessed factors
+5. Shows ROI of continuing assessment

+### What This Is NOT

+- ❌ Not a decision tracking system
+- ❌ Not a linear process enforcer
+- ❌ Not a "what-if" scenario modeler
+- ❌ Not an execution tracker

+### What This IS

+- ✅ An exploration tool for organizational readiness
+- ✅ A project evaluation system with confidence scoring
+- ✅ A conversation-based factor assessment engine
+- ✅ A "thinking partner" that remembers everything

+---

+## Key Features

+### 1. Exploratory, Not Rigid
+- Start with any question
+- Jump between topics freely
+- System never blocks exploration
+- Always proceed with confidence score

+### 2. Cumulative Inference
+- Factor values derived from ALL conversation history
+- Confidence increases with consistent evidence
+- Even confirmed claims stay low-confidence without examples
+- User can validate or correct anytime

+### 3. Project Evaluation
+- Evaluate any project idea at any time
+- Shows confidence breakdown by factor category
+- Identifies gaps and ROI of filling them
+- Risk/assumption ledger instead of arbitrary thresholds

+### 4. Pareto-Driven Suggestions
+- "What's next?" shows top 3 high-ROI actions
+- Signals diminishing returns
+- User decides when "good enough"

+### 5. Context Accumulation
+- Never ask twice
+- Auto-populate from factor journal
+- Organizational context reused forever

+---

+## Persistence & Portability

 The system operates on a **"do once, benefit forever"** principle:

 **Zero Effort Loss**
-- All user-provided information is automatically preserved and reusable across future decisions
+- All user-provided information is automatically preserved and reusable across future assessments
-- Organizational context (norms, policies, constraints) is captured once and applied to all subsequent decisions
+- Organizational context (norms, policies, constraints) is captured once and applied to all subsequent evaluations
-- Evidence, assumptions, and decision patterns build a growing knowledge base
+- Evidence, assumptions, and factor assessments build a growing knowledge base
 - Conversations can be paused and resumed via email links—no work is ever lost, even accidentally

 **No Lock-In**
 - Every piece of information can be exported as detailed AI prompts
 - Users can "smarten up" their favorite AI with their organizational context
 - Exported prompts create a transferable, intelligent sparring partner
-- Decision history and patterns remain portable across tools
+- Assessment history and patterns remain portable across tools

 This ensures that the system becomes more valuable over time while keeping users in full control of their data.